How and Where to Preorder Apple's iPhone XR

-After a bit of a wait, Apple’s iPhone XR is now available for preorder.
+After a bit of a wait, Apple’s iPhone XR is now available for preorder ahead of its October 26 release date.

 Apple unveiled its iPhone XR at a press event last month.
 The device is a hybrid of its new iPhone XS and iPhone XS Max and the former iPhone 8, offering a 6.1-inch LCD screen and a notch design that houses the front-facing camera and Face ID scanner while maximizing its screen real estate.